redwoodjs/redwoodjs-com-archive/docs/logger.md

 ### Troubleshooting

-> If you are not seeing log out when deployed, consider setting the level to `info` or `debug`.
+> If you are not seeing log output when deployed, consider setting the level to `info` or `debug`.

 ```js
 import { createLogger } from '@redwoodjs/api/logger'